-The Graduate Society of Nutritional Sciences (GSNS) at The Ohio State University is proud to host the sixteenth annual Russell Klein Nutrition Research Symposium on Thursday, April 18th, 2019 from 8:00AM – 5:00PM at the Nationwide & Ohio Farm Bureau 4-H Center (2201 Fred Taylor Drive, Columbus, OH 43210).
+The Graduate Society of Nutritional Sciences (GSNS) at The Ohio State University is proud to host the 17th annual Russell Klein Nutrition Research Symposium on TBD from 8:00AM – 5:00PM at the Nationwide & Ohio Farm Bureau 4-H Center (2201 Fred Taylor Drive, Columbus, OH 43210).

 This event is organized by The Graduate Society of Nutritional Sciences (GSNS) in honor of a respected Human Nutrition faculty member who succumbed to cancer several years ago.

 The goal of the symposium is to highlight graduate student nutrition research and promote interaction between students and nationally known nutrition experts.
 Graduate students from the departments of Human Nutrition, Animal Sciences, Food Science and Technology, and the College of Medicine organize the symposium and present their research.
 Students and faculty from departments across campus, as well as nutrition professionals in the greater Ohio-Indiana area, are invited to attend the event, view posters and participate in several lectures addressing current nutrition problems and research.
 There is no cost to participants.

 Behavioral | Case Studies | Clinical/Translational | Molecular/Basic